kubernetes/kubernetes/docs/proposals/pod-safety.md

 * Application owners must be free to force delete pods, but they *must* understand the implications of doing so, and all client UI must be able to communicate those implications.
+  * Force deleting a pod may cause data loss (two instances of the same pod process may be running at the same time)
 * All existing controllers in the system must be limited to signaling pod termination (starting graceful deletion), and are not allowed to force delete a pod.